Guardianships & Conservatorships

 (v) the actions needed to be taken by the guardian or conservator; (vi) the suitability of the proposed guardian or conservator; and (vii) the best interests of the respondent.

-After the hearing, the court may order appointment of a guardian and conservator while giving deference to the known wishes of the respondent.
-The guardian and conservator must file reports each year concerning the ward’s physical condition and financial status.
+After the hearing, the court may order the appointment of a guardian and conservator while defending the respondent’s wishes.
+The guardian and conservator must file yearly reports concerning the ward’s physical condition and financial status.

-Appointment of a guardian and conservator essentially removes the ward’s rights to make decisions for himself, so it should only be used as a last resort when other options are not available.
-If you have a loved one who is incapacitated, you should consult with an attorney to determine whether guardianship and conservatorship proceedings are an option.
+Appointing a guardian and conservator essentially removes the ward’s rights to make decisions for himself, so it should only be used as a last resort when other options are unavailable.
+If you have a loved one who is an incapacitated adult, you should consult an attorney to determine whether guardianship and conservatorship proceedings are an option.

 Responsibilities of the Guardian